StratusFearMe21/listenbrainz-mpv/README.md

 - *utlra*lightweight
   - Because I didn't want to use an async runtime, I used `calloop` which relies on Linux's/BSD's polling systems.
 This means that this plugin is only compatible with Linux, but then again, C Plugins *only* work on Linux/BSD, so that doesn't really matter
 - When offline, the plugin caches scrobbles and submits them *as soon* as your connection returns
-  - This functionality is powered by `connman`'s dbus API, meaning that you must be using `connman` as your network manager to use this.
-Again, don't expect me to change this
+  - You must add `--features connman` to your compile command to use this feature, and you must be using `connman` as your network manager.
   - On Android, this does not apply

 ## Android